Ella Raines: Personal life

-Known for her traditional family values, Raines was quoted at the height of her Hollywood career extolling them: "I am naturally captivated with the rewards that Hollywood bestows on those who are successful,” she said at the height of her career.
-“But I’m going to do my best to see that these (rewards) never disturb the essential values in my life--love of husband, family, home; the things that really count."
+Known for her traditional family values, Raines was quoted at the height of her Hollywood career extolling them: "I am naturally captivated with the rewards that Hollywood bestows on those who are successful.
+But I’m going to do my best to see that these [rewards] never disturb the essential values in my life--love of husband, family, home; the things that really count."